 I have discussed what the importance of educating the customers in the last point is.
 You should know about their requirement and provide a solution for that.

 But, same time sharing the unnecessary things or over sharing may backfire you.
 Only tell those things which are necessary & relevant to your project.

-If you try to overshare anything and client catch you, the chance of doing project may end up with the frustration.
+If you try to overshare anything and the client catch you, the chance of doing a project may end up with the frustration.
 Or, the client may award his project for another company the best suited for his needs according to your suggestions.

 17. Pulling Unnecessary Threads In Communication

 When you communicate with a potential customer or a person who have already deal with you, engage only in a professional tone, not in friendly one, though, it’s your repeated customer or a close friend.

 Talk only about the project when you open thread about your work.
 Putting unnecessary threads in conversation may diverse your main topic and end with a weak contract.